saoren190/TwitchPlus/README.md

 ## Notes
-This is the back-end part of the whole project
+This is the back-end part of the whole project.

 Websit Link: [Game StreamHub](https://yd46mne2mt.us-east-2.awsapprunner.com/)